 If your land is sandy or contains clay, you’ll probably need to bring a sample of the dirt.
 Your supplier can assist you with selecting the appropriate topsoil for your property.

 Handling of Topsoil

-To ensure that no significant pieces, rocks, twigs, clumps, roots, or other debris are left in the dirt, you must screen it.
+To ensure that no significant pieces, rocks, twigs, clumps, roots, or other debris of plant life are left in the dirt, you must screen it.
 Anything that is left in the dirt might jeopardize its purity.

 What is Fill Dirt?

 Fill dirt is soil or earth that has been excavated from elsewhere on your property or another location.